egarrett3/BandChamp/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-BandChamp is meant to be a clone of BandCamp, and as of the current version is incomplete.
-Currently only a splash page exists with and audio player.
+BandChamp is meant to be a clone of BandCamp, and ...

 * Ruby version
  - 5.2.3.4